 Chess is a low cost activity that has many obvious benefits for children’s social and cognitive development.
 There are no barriers to entry and children who are having difficulties with literacy or numeracy can participate in and excel at chess.

-BeWell-DoWell provide resilience and mental fitness workshops and are just one of the organisations promoting the work of Ficheall.ie and chess in schools.
+BeWell-DoWell provide resilence and mental fitness workshops and are one of the many organisations promoting the work of Ficheall.ie and the playing of chess in schools.

 BeWell-DoWell have developed a preventative and accessible model for prioritising well-being and mental fitness in the whole school community.
 The workshops provide schools with practical and evidence-based strategies and a comprehensive list of resources for further support.
 BeWell-Do-Well outline how small changes can have a significant impact in building a strong social and emotional foundation for our students and the adults in their lives.

-- KVDC Chess and autism by Karel van Delft
+Chess and Autism – by Karel van Delft

-A charity in the UK, Chess in Schools and Communities (CSC) has been promoting chess in primary schools in recent years:
+A charity in the UK, Chess in Schools and Communities, has been promoting chess in primary schools in recent years: